 Beyond just avalanches and weather, the extreme geography of the Canadian Rockies means there a number of other dangers lurking.
 Canadian Rockies Ski Touring requires careful management of these risks at all times.

 While rockfall is much less common in the winter, it is still a factor.
-Pay close attention to warming trends and overhead hazard, even when playing in typically solid northern aspects.
+Pay close attention to warming trends and overhead hazards, even when playing in typically solid northern aspects.
 It is always recommended to wear a helmet.

 Cornices are a huge risk in the Canadian Rockies.
 It’s hard to find lines that are not threatened by large overhead cornices in the Rockies.
 Some of the biggest and best lines such as the Grand Daddy Couloir, Kindergarten Couloir, and many others are subject to huge overhanging cornices that most definitely fail throughout the year.